Hi there,

 From India, Lucknow

-EDLI is the abbreviation of Employees' Deposit Linked Insurance Scheme.
-Here, deposit means the average deposit in EPF.
-When an employee dies while in service, the family will receive some compensation based on his/her deposit.
+EDLI is the abbreviation for the Employees' Deposit Linked Insurance Scheme.
+Here, "deposit" refers to the average deposit in the Employees' Provident Fund (EPF).
+When an employee dies while in service, the family will receive compensation based on his or her deposit.
 To claim, the employer has to pay 0.5% as its premium.

-Determination of Deposit:
+Determination of Deposit

-The average deposit of the last twelve months as well as the total service will be calculated, and whichever is less will be taken for the calculation.
+The average deposit of the last twelve months, as well as the total service, will be calculated, and whichever is less will be taken for the calculation.

-Determination of Compensation:
+Determination of Compensation

-Up to Rs.
-50,000/-, he will receive the actual amount.
-Beyond the first Rs.
-50,000/-, he will receive 40% of the rest; subject to a ceiling of Rs.
+- Beyond the first Rs.
+50,000/-, 40% of the rest will be received, subject to a ceiling of Rs.
 100,000/-.

 Example a): Deposit Rs.
 100,000

-For the first 50,000 - 50,000, Next 50,000 - 20,000
+- For the first 50,000 - 50,000

-Total - Rs.
+- Total - Rs.
 70,000 (will receive the full amount as it does not exceed Rs.
 100,000).

 Example b): Deposit Rs.
 200,000

-For the first 50,000 - 50,000, Next 150,000 - 60,000
+- Next 150,000 - 60,000

-Total - Rs.
+- Total - Rs.
 110,000 (will receive Rs.
 100,000 only as it exceeds Rs.
 100,000).

 Example c): Deposit Rs.
 300,000

-For the first 50,000 - 50,000, Next 250,000 - 100,000
+- Next 250,000 - 100,000

-Total - Rs.
+- Total - Rs.
 150,000 (will receive Rs.
 100,000 only as it exceeds Rs.
-100,000/-)
+100,000/-).

 However, there are better insurance schemes with the same premium, even without considering the deposits.
-Some organizations are exempted from EDLI and provide better benefits in lieu of it.
+Some organizations are exempt from EDLI and provide better benefits in lieu of it.
 Some schemes specify more than Rs.
 100,000/- for natural death and double benefits for accidental death.

 Therefore, the difference mentioned above is that in EDLI, it depends on the deposit; whereas in insurance, it is not linked to the deposit.